vjbollavarapu/modulyn-community/apps/backend/services/INTEGRATION_SUMMARY.md

 ---

-*This Django-Substrate integration is complete and ready for production use in the TidyGen ERP system!*
+*This Django-Substrate integration is complete and ready for production use in the Modulyn ERP system!*